aljawaid/ApplicationBranding/README.md

 -

 **New About Page**
-- Professional look and feel
+- Professional look and feel application dashboard
+  - Add metrics for the Kanboard installation on a global level regardless of projects or tasks.
 - Add new hook
   - `'template:config:about'` is located before the configuration section